 Depreciation and Amortization Expense.
-Depreciation and amortization expense decreased \$22.0 million, or 13%, in 2015 compared to 2014 primarily due to reduced depreciation expense resulting from impairments recorded in 2014 and 2015, as well as the impact of the weakening Canadian and Australian dollars.
-These items were partially offset by capital expenditures made during the last twelve months largely related to investments in our Canadian segment.
+Depreciation and amortization expense decreased \$22.0 million, or 13%, in 2015 compared to 2014, primarily due to reduced depreciation expense resulting from impairments recorded in 2014 and 2015, as well as the impact of the weakening Canadian and Australian dollars.
+These items were partially offset by capital expenditures made during 2014 largely related to investments in our Canadian segment.